airpair/authoring-guide/post.md

 ## 3. Submission guidelines

-Once you think your post is good enough to be seen by others you're ready for `submit` for `community review`.
-Know and incorporate the guidelines in this section to best respect and value time donated by your peers towards helping improve so that it has high enough ratings to get published.
-It's rare for folks to review posts more than once.
-To get the most creative input, avoid reviews having to point out things already covered in this section.
+When you start feeling your post is appraching good enough to be seen by others, it's time familiarize and incorporate the guidelines in this section.
+It's rare for folks to deeply review posts more than once.
+To get the most creative input, avoid reviewers having to point out things covered here.

 ### 3.1 Long form posts & topics